Question Answering with Texts and Tables through Deep Reinforcement Learning

 Solutions that combine sequential decisions with non-sequential modules seem to be the most profitable avenue to explore in future work; here we have explored the performance boundary of sequential decisions using reinforcement learning.
 Future work should also include implementing the Joint-Reranking approach \cite{li2021dual}, which uses a BERT-based architecture to score and select top passages, enhancing the system's ability to clear excess passages and tables from memory.
 We are also exploring alternative methods for generating observations for the agent.
 Currently, we average the embeddings of each block, but we are considering encoding all distinct retrieved passages as a sequence.
 Additionally, integrating our DRL agent with the COS architecture, which excels in OTT-QA by employing diverse retrieval strategies, could enhance performance.
 The DRL agent would determine optimal retrieval paths based on the question and retrieved passages.

 \begin{credits}

 This research has been carried out with support by \textit{Ita\'{u} Unibanco S.A.} through the scholarship program \textit{Programa de Bolsas Ita\'{u}} (PBI); it is also supported in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES), Finance Code 001, Brazil.
-Computational resources of the Center for Artificial Intelligence (C4AI-USP), with support by the São Paulo Research Foundation (FAPESP) under grant number 2019/07665-4 and by the IBM Corporation.
+The authors would like to thank the Center for Artificial Intelligence (C4AI-USP), with support by the São Paulo Research Foundation (FAPESP) under grant number 2019/07665-4 and by the IBM Corporation.
 Paulo Pirozelli is supported by the FAPESP grant 2019/26762-0.

 Any opinions, findings, and conclusions expressed in this manuscript are those of the authors and do not necessarily reflect the views, official policy or position of the Itaú-Unibanco, FAPESP, IBM, and CAPES.